In this article, we will answer some of the more commonly asked questions about our Email Designer.

 Why does a white line appear on my emails in Outlook?

 A somewhat frequent issue seen by users of Outlook 2016 & 2019 for Windows, is a 1px horizontal white line spanning across their email template.
-The line may also take on a different color depending on the template/email background color.
+The line may also take on a different colour depending on the template/email background colour.

 This problem doesn't happen in Outlook 2016 for Mac because that client doesn't use MS Word for rendering, whereas Outlook 2016 for Windows uses MS Word as its rendering engine and that’s where the problems occur.